Flexbox layout in CSS has unlocked countless design possibilities and greatly reduced the

 default it is the vertical alignment.

 The second part defines which object(s) should be aligned.
-If you use content
+If you use content, the whole

 container individually.

-attributes can be used on the children of a flex
+The self attributes can be used on the children of a flex and not the

 This might also interest you